raycast/extensions/extensions/url-shortener/README.md

 - **No API keys required**
     - No prior setup necessary
 - **Completely FREE**.
+    - The power is *limitless*
-- choose from multiple URL shortening domains, including **TinyURL** and **Shrtcode.**
+- Choose from multiple URL shortening domains, including **TinyURL** and **Shrtcode**
-- the *fastest way* to shorten any URL,
+- The *fastest way* to shorten any URL
-    - no need to fill out any forms.
+    - No need to fill out any forms.
-        - a no-view extension
+        - A no-view extension
-        - extension only uses selected text
+        - Extension only uses selected text
-        - perfect for using a hotkey!
+        - Perfect for using a hotkey!
 (I personally use `^L`)
-- choose how you handle the shortened URL
+- Choose how Raycast handles the shortened URL
     - Paste to Active Window
     - Or Copy to Clipboard